Preparing for Your Stay

 Telephone and Mail

-In order to ensure a therapeutic milieu, patients are encouraged to make phone calls only after the first 3 days of treatment, unless otherwise indicated by a medical provider’s order.
-Upon admission, patients are allowed to call (under nursing supervision) a significant other person to advise of their safe arrival.
+In order to ensure a therapeutic milieu, residents are encouraged to make phone calls only after the first 3 days of treatment, unless otherwise indicated by a medical provider’s order.
+Upon admission, residents are allowed to call (under nursing supervision) a significant other person to advise of their safe arrival.
 Telephones in the lodges are activated during certain hours each day.
 Phone cards are available for purchase in the bookstore.

 Mail may be sent to the following address: